brennancheung/volgenic/16-latest-react/README.md

 several articles talking about it and am going to include the utility hook (`useInterval`) from a blog article (https://overreacted.io/making-setinterval-declarative-with-react-hooks/).

+`state` is stale with certain types of "external" callbacks (`addEventListener`, `setTimeout`).
+It is yet another side effect of the design and breaks the standard scoping rules.
+The `state` will be bound to the first render.
+New calls to render generate new `state` values so their references become stale.
+React recommends keeping this kind of `state` in a `ref`.

+When using `addEventListener` and `removeEventListener` any handlers defined within the function get updated each render.
+This is a problem when using `removeEventListener` because the handler that was added does not match, and so it can't be removed.
+To work around this issue it is necessary to wrap the handler with `useCallback(/* handler */, [])`.
+This ensures the handler remains the same across all renders.

 ## Steps to create a new React project

 1. Upgrade `create-react-app` using `npm i -g create-react-app`.